kissmetrics/km-support/_posts/2013-02-04-csv-import.md

 Then include at least one of these three columns, depending on what type of data you're importing:

-* **"Event"** (*optional*): You can add an event name, such as "Signed Up".
+* **"Event"** (*optional*): You can add an event name, such as `Signed Up`.
 It does not matter if you currently have data for this event, or if this is a completely new event. **If you are importing events, each row needs an event.
 To set only properties, set those aside in a separate CSV file.**
-* **"Prop:"Property Name** (*optional*): You can add property columns by giving them the title "Prop:" and then adding the property name.
-For example, "Prop:Age" or "Prop:Billing Amount".
+* **"Prop:"Property Name** (*optional*): You can add property columns by giving them the title `Prop:` and then adding the property name.
+For example, `Prop:Age` or `Prop:Billing Amount`.
 You can include up to 10 property columns.
 * **"Alias"** (*optional*): in the rare case you are uploading [aliases][alias], you can add additional aliases to the KM identity.

+Our CSV import is unable to accept double quotation marks (") so please use single quotations (') if possible.

 ### Examples